allthingsclowd/web_page_counter/readme.md

 * Change colour from Red to Blue in hand drawn architecture diagram for statement in Redis boc "Password Stored in Vault"
 * Remove all comments from redis.conf.ctpl
 * Moved Redis service registration from HCL file to API - fixed tests too
+* Move all the application service checks creation process into the application deployment itself rather than relying on external bash scripts for both redis and webpage counter
+* Refactor application to leverage consul service discovery for VAULT details